 Let us be your guide to proper storage of IT assets at end-of-life to protect against loss or theft and decrease the risk of a potential data security breach.

 Why stage materials?

-It is vital to storage the devices properly, even after reaching the end of their usefulness.
+It is vital to store IT assets properly, even after reaching the end of their usefulness.
 Your business’ data storage devices, servers or computers may not work anymore, but it is still important to stage them properly to lessen environmental or privacy risks to your business.
-Usually, this is a matter of removing devices from use and grouping or physically isolating the media within the secure facility; clearly labelling them as being approved for destruction.
+Usually, this is a matter of removing devices from use and grouping or physically isolating the media within the secure facility; clearly labeling them as being approved for destruction.

 Staging materials helps lessen the risk

 Every old IT asset that is placed in an unsecured storage room is vulnerable to a data security possibility and responsibility for the company.
 Documents, reports, forms, email, and text messages can all contain highly sensitive trade, financial or personal information.
 Whether it is personal information from specific clients or business information such as phone numbers, address information and account numbers, it is important to keep such devices in secure storage.

 Staging IT devices in a secure place can lessen the risk of tampering and improper access while also providing proof of compliance.
 How can I reduce such risks?

 - Improper Access – Keep an eye on any authorized and unauthorized access from the old IT equipment and/or electronic data devices.

 - Tampering – Place secure containers in areas where security cameras record activity around them and instruct employees to report any proof of tampering.